aws/aws-cdk/packages/@aws-cdk/aws-iam/README.md

   big for IAM to store, and you need to add some wildcards to keep the policy size down.

-To this end, you can create a `Role` yourself and wrap the object in an instance of the `ImmutableRole` wrapper class when you pass the role to a construct.
+To prevent constructs from updating your Role's policy, pass the object returned by `myRole.withoutPolicyUpdates()` instead of `myRole` itself.

 For example, to have an AWS CodePipeline *not* automatically add the required permissions to trigger the expected targets, do the following: